 For reference, the entire configuration file is available at flux_dev-tok.yaml

-# Make sure you are running the create virtual env # if needed: cd ~/Flux_Lora/ai-toolkit; source venv/bin/activate time python3 ./run.py config/flux_dev-tok.yaml
+# Make sure you are running the create virtual env

-The tool will validate the yaml file, download required models (over 30GB), generate latent content from the training images and start training.
+The tool will validate the yaml file, download required models (over 30GB), generate latent content from the training images, and start training.

 To see CPU and GPU usage, we can use nvitop (usable from pipx, itself installable using brew install pipx).
 In a new tmux terminal: pipx run nvitop

-During training, it is possible to see the sample image being generated at each sample_every steps.
+During training, it is possible to see the sample image being generated at each sample_every step.
 Those will be in ~/Flux_Lora/trained_LoRA/flux_dev-tok/samples with file names such as 1723999194004__000000000_0.jpg decomposed as “unix timestamp __ steps performed _ prompt number”.
-Being “step 0” this image is one of the initial “before training” sample, and being “prompt 0”, it is the one that we expect to be consistent from generation to generation (a woman holding a coffee cup […])
+Being “step 0” this image is one of the initial “before training” samples, and being “prompt 0”, it is the one that we expect to be consistent from generation to generation (a woman holding a coffee cup […])

 The final weight is located at ~/Flux_Lora/trained_LoRA/flux_dev-tok/flux_dev-tok.safetensors and is under 200MB.